DanaePlays/MMM2020/README.md

 She has given me a choice: follow her advice to somehow acquire Vernaccus' powers, or continue to serve Vernaccus

 ### main 40
- have decided to follow Horvatha's advice.
+I have decided to follow Horvatha's advice.
 According to her, I could gain great powers if I could re-enact Vernaccus's greatest moment: defeat Boulror.
 As luck would have it, Bourlor's descendant has been destroying Vernaccus'shrines across Tamriel and should be heading to the last one here on Vvardenfell.

 ### main 41
+I have killed Vivec and obtained his flesh.
+Vernaccus will be pleased.
+### main 51
 The Shrine of Vernaccus is under attack but I see no sign of any archer.
 There must be a way forward.
 Or downward?

 	OR...